Net Worth

 | Total: | $22,278,993 |

 According to the WTP website, Kim Clijsters earned a total of $24.5 million in prize money during her career.
-However, upon researching the figures, we found only winnings amounting to $22.3 million.
+However, upon reviewing the figures, we found only $22.3 million in winnings.
 Thus, there are likely some figures that haven’t been publicly disclosed, presumably in the earlier years of her career.

 Early Career Earnings

 In 1999, the first year Clijsters began competing regularly, she earned approximately $122,074 in prize money.
-This figure increased to $336,100 in the following year, and by 2001, she was already earning seven figures annually, taking home $1.31 million.
+This figure rose to $336,100 the following year, and by 2001, she was already earning seven figures, taking home $1.31 million.
 The most significant contributor to her earnings that year was her second-place finish at the French Open, earning her a reported $262,982.

 Peak Career Earnings